 - Frozen Puff Pastry Dough – For our Fall miniseries, we’re going to use frozen puff pastry dough to shave off tons of prep time in the kitchen.
 I love to use the Pepperidge Farm brand because it’s incredibly easy to cook with.
 All you do is thaw it out for about 20 minutes before you’re ready to use it.

-- Grilled Chicken - To clear up space on the stove, I air fried my chicken breasts.
+- Grilled Chicken - Chicken breasts or thighs work well here.
 You can also buy and shred a rotisserie if you're running short on time.

 - Veggies - We are going to use the standard chicken pot pie vegetables: carrots, onion, celery, and green peas.
-You can also add chopped potatoes if you want, but I normally don't add them since we use a crust.
+Some people add chopped potatoes, but I normally don't since we have a crust on top.

 - Chicken Broth - Chicken broth (or vegetable broth) helps create that super smooth and creamy base for the inside of the pot pie.
 If you don't have any broth on hand, you can substitute for the same amount of water and 1 ½ tablespoons of chicken bouillon.

 - Heavy Cream - Just a splash of heavy cream is all we need to elevate the taste and texture of the filling.
-You can also use a touch of half and half if that's all you have.
+You can also use a touch of half and half as a substitute.

 How to Make a Chicken Pot Pie